 CORE’s application is distinct not only as a district waiver but also in its approach.
 Like other states, the districts must commit to high standards based on career and college readiness goals, improvement plans for low-performing schools, and teacher and administrator evaluations that use measurements of student growth.
 But instead of having a state agency monitor for compliance, the CORE districts are relying on interdistrict partnerships of teachers and staff and extensive data disclosure.
 CORE is proposing accountability measures of school climate and parent participation that go beyond test scores, and it wants to use standardized tests results from only the final grade at an elementary or middle school for accountability purposes.

 Fresno Unified Superintendent Michael Hanson, the president of CORE, said Tuesday that he anticipates federal officials will have questions because the application is unique.
 “We would not expect it to be taken as written and approved,” he said.

 Hanson also said he was “gratified but not surprised” that the application was accepted after months of work.
 It was a nod, he said, that the proposal “is worthy of more discussion.”

 Other CORE districts, all unified districts, include Oakland, San Francisco, Santa Ana, Clovis, Sanger and Sacramento City.

-Filed under: Common Core standards, Evaluations, Featured, No Child Left Behind, Reporting & Analysis · Tags: Arne Duncan, Fresno Unified, Michael Hanson, Michael Kirst, Rick Miller, Tom Torlakson, Waivers and Deferrals
+Filed under: Common Core, Evaluations, Featured, No Child Left Behind, Reporting & Analysis, State and Federal Policies · Tags: Arne Duncan, Fresno Unified, Michael Hanson, Michael Kirst, Rick Miller, Tom Torlakson, Waivers and Deferrals